lukasheide/Covid-Forecasting-Tool/README.md

 correct data (validation data).
 Using the idx column this table is connected to the model_validation_data_forecasts_(datetime).csv that evaluates the different approaches over each forecasting horizon and district combination.

+NOTE about code location(s) & resource files:

-Evaluation results files generated by this pipeline run are stored in [Assets/Data/Evaluation](Assets/Data/Evaluation).
+- Evaluation results files generated by this pipeline run are stored in [Assets/Data/Evaluation](Assets/Data/Evaluation).
-The validation pipeline script is located at [Backend/Data/DataManager/model_validation_pipeline.py](Backend/Data/DataManager/model_validation_pipeline.py).
+- The validation pipeline script is located at [Backend/Data/DataManager/model_validation_pipeline.py](Backend/Data/DataManager/model_validation_pipeline.py).
 Here more detailed information is provided regarding the pipeline's flow of execution and its several configuration options.

 #### 5) Forecasting Pipeline